 More information can be found at www.parliament.uk/academic-training

 POST provides balanced and accessible overviews of research from across the biological, physical and social sciences, and engineering and technology.
 It places the findings of this research in a policy context for Parliamentary use.

 The best known format for these briefings are ‘POSTnotes’: four page summaries of public policy issues based on reviews of the research literature and interviews with stakeholders from across academia, industry, government and the third sector; they are peer reviewed by external experts.
 POSTnotes are often produced proactively, so that parliamentarians have advance knowledge of key issues before they reach the top of the political agenda.

 Find out more here: https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/post/publications/

 POST is the UK Parliament’s in-house source of independent, balanced and accessible analysis of public policy issues related to science and technology.
 Their aim is to inform parliamentary debate.

-- Biological sciences and health
+- Biology and health

-- Environment and energy
+- Energy and Environment

-- Physical sciences and IT
+- Physical and digital science

-- Science policy
+- Science Policy

 All publications (since 1995) are available in PDF format.
 To sign up for their mailing list, please click here: https://mailchi.mp/email.parliament.uk/post

 POST also hosts seminars and training events, details of which can be found here: https://post.parliament.uk/events/